inclusive-design/wecount.inclusivedesign.ca/README.md

 Once you have Docker installed, run the following commands to build a Docker image and start a container:

-- Build the image: `docker build -t wecount .`
+- Build the image: `docker build -t wecount`
 - Run the container: `docker run --name wecount -p 8000:80 wecount`

 The website will be available at [http://localhost:8000](http://localhost:8000)